Government Spending

 How Government Spending Works

-Key Elements: Types of Spending
+Key Elements: Categories of Federal spending

 Important Considerations for Investors